Endometriosis: The Hidden Pain

 Endometriosis is a complex and often misunderstood condition affecting many people assigned female at birth.
 This session will build clinical confidence and capacity in identifying, diagnosing, and supporting patients living with the condition.
 Participants will enhance their awareness and recognition by understanding its typical symptoms and presentation patterns.

-The session – delivered by Western Health in collaboration with NWMPHN -- will explore the importance of timely diagnosis and strategies to avoid unnecessary delays, including an overview of diagnostic pathways and referral options.
+The will explore the importance of timely diagnosis and strategies to avoid unnecessary delays, including an overview of diagnostic pathways and referral options.
 We will also examine the significant physical, emotional, and social impact of endometriosis, including its association with other chronic conditions, to support a more empathetic, whole-person approach to care.

 Participants will be introduced to a range of management options—conservative, medical, surgical, and multidisciplinary—and how to apply this knowledge to empower patients in shared decision-making.
 Whether you're a GP, nurse, or allied health professional, this session provides practical tools and evidence-based strategies to improve health outcomes and quality of life for those affected by endometriosis.